github/GreenSoftwareDirectory/README.md

 - Create a fork of this project.
 - Create a new branch
 - Add your project to a relevant category in the following format: [Project Name](Project URL) - A sentence that describes your project.
-- Create a pull request and wait for your pull request to be reviewed and merged.
+- Create a pull request and wait for it to be reviewed and merged.
 - Further details on how create pull requests can be found in the official [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).